JasonSanford/geojson-google-maps/README.md

 #### Constructor Parameters
 @param {Object} geojson
 A valid GeoJSON object.
 One of Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, Feature, GeometryCollection, FeatureCollection.
-See the official spec at http://geojson.org.
+See the [official GeoJSON spec](http://geojson.org) for more details.
 GeoJSON examples below.

 @param? {Object} options - Optional
 Options for the specific type of Google Maps vector (Marker, Polyline, Polygon).
 If none specified, boring black vectors and red markers will be created - Optional.
 Samples Below.